stevendkl/OP-P7-Frontend/groupomania/README.md

 ### Back end Installation ###

 Clone this repo.
-From the root folder of the project, run `npm install`.
+From the `groupomania` folder of the project, run `npm install`.
 Run `vue ui`, select menu `Tasks` - `serve` at the webpage opened.
 Click `run task` to generate the app, then click `open app` to run the serve.